camunda/camunda-bpm-examples/dmn-engine/dmn-engine-drg/README.md

 ## The used Decision Requirements Graph

-The example uses the DRG from the [reference guide] to decide which beverages should be served to our guests for dinner:
+The example uses the DRG from the [Reference Guide] to decide which beverages should be served to our guests for dinner:

 ![Dinner Decisions]